ACSEkevin/An-Overview-of-Segformer-and-Details-Description/README.md

 To conclude and compare:
 * In encoder, an input image is scaled to its $\frac{1}{32}$ and then upsampled to $\frac{1}{4}$ of the original size in decoder.
 However, the model given in the repository upsampled to the <b>full size</b> to attempt for a better result.
 This can be revised after cloning.
 * In the original figure, <b>OverlapPatchEmbedding</b> layer is only shown at the begining of the architecture, which can be misleading, infact, there is always <b>OverlapPatchEmbedding</b> layers followed by previous transformer block (shown as SegFormer Block in the figure).
 Nevertheless, the paper presents a plural term as `OverlapPatchEmbeddings' which implies that there more than one layer.
 * There is a <b>OverlapPatchMerging</b> layer at the end of the transformer block, this layer reshapes the vector groups back to feature maps.
-It can be easy to confuse these two layers as many blogs shows a `no-merging-after-block' opinion.<p>
+It can be easy to confuse these two layers as many blogs shows a `no-merging-after-block' opinion.
 * The feature map $C_1$ goes through the <b>MLP Layer</b> without upsampling.
 Others are upsampled by $\times 2, \times 4, \times 8$ respectively with <b>bilinear</b> interpolation.

+### OverlapPatchEmbedding
+In basic trabsformer block, an image is split and patched as a `sequence', there is no info interaction between patches (strides=patch_size).
+While in Segformer, the patch size > strides which leads to information sharing between patches (each conv row) thus called `overlapped' patches.
+In the end, followed by a layer normalization.

 ### To Be Continued